 Elevation Loss: 920m/3,020ft

-After breakfast start your final stretch on Meru, via the ‘northern route’ to Momella Gate.
-On this 2 to 3-hour trek you may once again be lucky enough to see giraffes, buffalo and elephants, as well as black and white Colobus monkeys.
+After breakfast starts your final stretch on Meru, via the ‘northern route’ to Momella Gate.
+On this 2 to 3-hour trek, you may once again be lucky enough to see giraffes, buffalo, and elephants, as well as black and white Colobus monkeys.
 Arriving at the gate, say farewell to your hiking crew and travel to your accommodation to rest for the night.

 Overnight Simba Farm Lodge